GoogleCloudPlatform/terraform-google-cloud-functions/modules/secure-cloud-function/README.md

 # Secure Cloud Function

 This module handles the deployment required for Cloud Function (2nd Gen) usage.
-Secure-cloud-function module will call the secure-cloud-function-core, secure-cloud-serverless-net and secure-cloud-serverless-security modules.
+Secure-cloud-function module will call the secure-cloud-function-core, secure-cloud-serverless-net and secure-cloud-function-security modules.

 When using a Shared VPC, you can chose where to create the VPC Connector.